North Dakota Car Accident Settlement Calculator

 Should I accept the insurance company's first offer in North Dakota?

 Generally, no. Insurance companies in North Dakota typically start with a low offer.
-Our data shows that the average BI claim in North Dakota is $196,755, and first offers are frequently well below this.
+The average BI claim payment in North Dakota is $36,680 (NAIC 2022), and first offers frequently come in well below case value.

 Other Injury Type Calculators